palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 ``copyconfig``
 ~~~~~~~~~~~~~~

-Copy current configurations in local ``.env`` file to the ec2 instance.
+Copy current configuration in local ``.env`` file to the EC2 instance.

 .. code-block:: bash